eclipse-hono/hono/site/content/user-guide/java_client_consumer.md

 +++
-title = "Java - integrate Hono sender" weight = 280
+title = "Java - integrate Hono consumer" weight = 290
 +++

-Simple example of a Java main program that sends telemetry data to the default tenant from the registered default device.
+Simple example of a Java main program that consumes telemetry data that was sent for the default tenant (usually devices).
 It shall serve as a blueprint to integrate your existing java source code with Hono.
 <!--more-->

-The goal of the following description is to extend an arbitrary Java program to send telemetry data *downstream* to Hono.
+The goal of the following description is to extend an arbitrary Java program to **consume** telemetry data that was sent *downstream* to Hono.

 For that the following example is kept as simple as possible (in the tradition of a classical "Hello World" implementation).
 This means that we will make use of simple constant definitions, deal with exceptions as rarely as possible and use a few `System.out`'s.

-The only exception to pure simplicity is that we will send several messages in sequence to show the necessary programming patterns.
+The application waits for messages until you press the return key (and then regularly finishes it).
+You can safely kill it if that should be simpler for you.

+Please note that consumers do not connect with Hono directly, but rather with an AMQP router network.
+In the standard setup of Hono this is the [qdrouter](https://qpid.apache.org/components/dispatch-router/index.html) from the Apache Qpid project.
+In production scenarios this might be a large setup of AMQP routers, brokers, etc.

 {{% warning %}}
 Note that production ready code likely has to think more about error handling and logging than this simple blueprint.
 {{% /warning %}}

 ## Setup your project